hennamusick/testQKsell/README.md

 # sellNbuy
-> This application is created for test a selling and buying web application
+> Description: This application is created for test a selling and buying web application
+> Technologies: selenium, testNg